-Subject JOGA

-THE BREATH IN CONNECTION WITH PERFORMED ASANAS

-Unit of AWF Zakład Tańca / Department of Dance

-Teacher's name Andrzej Adamczak

-ECTS points 4

-Number of hours 15

-1. Introduction to yoga,

-2. Concentration on the breath in connection with performed

-Methods of estimation asanas.

-3. How to use muscles in yoga positions.

-1. Student knows the basics of yoga's asana.

-Effects/results of 2.
-Student knows how to use the breath when correctly performing

-education asanas.

-3. Student can perform strengthening and stretching exercises.

-1. Teaching selected asanas.

-Topics of the classes 2.
+Subject JOGA THE BREATH IN CONNECTION WITH PERFORMED ASANAS Unit of AWF Zakład Tańca / Department of Dance Teacher's name Andrzej Adamczak ECTS points 4 Number of hours 15 Methods of estimation Introduction to yoga, Concentration on the breath in connection with performed asanas.
+How to use muscles in yoga positions.
+Effects/results of education Student knows the basics of yoga's asana.
+Student knows how to use the breath when correctly performing asanas.
+Student can perform strengthening and stretching exercises.
+Topics of the classes Teaching selected asanas.
 Using the breath correctly.

-3. Teaching the exact exercise of individual asanas.
+Teaching the exact exercise of individual asanas.

-3. Teaching the exact exercise of maintaul asunas.

-Subject CYFROWE TECHNOLOGIE W AKTYWNOŚCI FIZYCZNEJ Subject DIGITAL TECHNOLOGIES IN PHYSICAL ACTIVITY Unit of AWF Department of Digital Technologies in Physical Activity/ Zakład Cyfrowych Technologii w Aktywności Fizycznej Teacher's name Magdalena Cyma-Wejchenig, PhD ECTS points 4 Number of hours 15 Methods of estimation Practical test PowerPoint presentation.
+Subject CYFROWE TECHNOLOGIE W AKTYWNOŚCI FIZYCZNEJ DIGITAL TECHNOLOGIES IN PHYSICAL ACTIVITY Unit of AWF Department of Digital Technologies in Physical Activity/ Zakład Cyfrowych Technologii w Aktywności Fizycznej Teacher's name Magdalena Cyma-Wejchenig, PhD ECTS points 4 Number of hours 15 Methods of estimation Practical test PowerPoint presentation.
 Effects/results of education Student has knowledge about modern wireless technologies used in physical activity and sports.
 The student has the knowledge and is able to use specific mobile applications, VR / AR equipment, and exergames in the training cycle in various environments.
 The student has the knowledge of how to work with a coach remotely, using video conferencing, messaging, and other tools.
 The student has the knowledge of how to use apps and wearable devices to monitor food and water intake as well as how digital tools can be used to analyze movement patterns and improve technique in various activities.
 Student can interpret results and make conclusions based on gathered variables from a variety of training sessions.
 Student is capable to project training sessions with using modern technology.
 Topics of the classes Wearable fitness trackers: how they work, what data they collect, and how to use that data to improve physical activity.
 Mobile apps for fitness and exercise: how to find and use apps for tracking workouts, setting goals, and staying motivated.
 Gamification of fitness, Virtual reality and augmented reality for fitness: how to use games and game-like elements to make physical activity more engaging and fun 'how to use VR/AR headsets to simulate workouts, explore new environments, and enhance motivation.
 Online coaching and training: how to work with a coach remotely, using video conferencing, messaging, and other tools.
 Digital tools for tracking nutrition and hydration: how to use apps and wearable devices to monitor food and water intake, and how that can impact physical performance.
 Biomechanics and motion capture: how digital tools can be used to analyze movement patterns and improve technique in various activities, from running to weightlifting.